sundsoffice-tech/zeiterfassungs-und-f/PRD.md

   - Plus for add actions
   - PencilSimple for edit actions
   - BarChart for dashboard metrics
+  - Download for CSV exports
+  - FileText for reports section

 - **Spacing**:
   - Page padding: p-6 for desktop, p-4 for mobile